-This manual describes the System Management Services (SMS) 1.1 software that is available with the Sun Fire 15K server system.
+This manual describes the System Management Services (SMS) 1.2 software that is available with the Sun Fire 15K/12K server system.

-Sun Fire 15K Server System
+Sun Fire 15K/12K Server System

-The Sun Fire 15K server is a member of the next-generation Sun Fire server family.
+The Sun Fire 15K/12K server is a member of the next-generation Sun Fire server family.

-The system controller (SC) in the Sun Fire 15K is a multifunction, Nordica-based printed circuit board (PCB) which provides critical services and resources required for the operation and control of the Sun Fire system.
+The system controller (SC) in the Sun Fire 15K/12K is a multifunction, Nordicabased printed circuit board (PCB) which provides critical services and resources required for the operation and control of the Sun Fire system.
 In this book, the system controller is simply called the SC.

-The Sun Fire 15K system is often referred to as the platform.
+The Sun Fire 15K/12K system is often referred to as the platform.
 System boards within the platform can be logically grouped together into separately bootable systems called dynamic system domains, or simply domains.

-Up to 18 domains can exist simultaneously on a single platform.
-(Domains are introduced in this chapter, and are described in more detail in Chapter 4 "SMS Configuration".)
+Up to 18 domains on the Sun Fire 15K, and up to 9 domains on the Sun Fire 12K can exist simultaneously on a single platform.
+(Domains are introduced in this chapter, and are described in more detail in Chapter 4.)
 The system management services (SMS) software lets you control and monitor domains, as well as the platform itself.

 SMS software packages are installed on the SC.
-In addition, SMS communicates with the Sun Fire 15K system over an Ethernet connection, see "Management Network Services" on page 107.
+In addition, SMS communicates with the Sun Fire 15K/12K system over an Ethernet connection, see "Management Network Services" on page 108.